E-DENGUE/Dengue_Province_HPC/README.md

 4) run salloc mod1.sh

 NOTES: if you add more models to load.R, you need to modify the .sh file to reflect the new range of indices AND the total number of models.
 You can test a subset of the models by specifying the corresponding indices on the SBATCh line at the top.
 However, N_mod should correspond to the TOTAL number of models that have been evaluated not just those in the current array call

+When running INLA on Linux, use the following.
+Without this, the model unpredictably fails: library(INLA) inla.setOption(mkl=TRUE)